 Contrary to popular belief, marriage isn’t the be-all and end-all in life.
 Being single rocks!
 If you haven’t found “the one” just yet, don’t sweat it and just enjoy your freedom.
-Don’t enjoy it too much though, or you’ll end up making financial mistakes along the way.
+Don’t enjoy it too much though, or you’ll end up making terrible financial decisions.
+If only there was a list of money mistakes to avoid in your 20s that you can reference anytime.

+And yet here it is!
 If you’ve been single for a long time, you’re probably guilty of these mistakes.
 Being single doesn’t equate to being irresponsible when it comes to money.
 In fact, you should take this opportunity to improve the way you handle your finances.
 Start by recognizing your financial mistakes from the list below.

-Online shopping made everyone’s lives easier.
-It also allowed everyone, especially single people usually with no responsibilities, to commit financial mistakes on a regular basis.
-All they have to do is have their credit card information saved on their browser’s autofill and voila, shopping for unnecessary stuff in a few clicks.
+Online shopping made everyone’s lives easier, especially during the pandemic.
+It also allowed everyone, especially single people usually with no responsibilities, to commit one or two money mistakes to avoid in your 20s.
+All you have to do is save your credit card information on your browser or phone’s autofill and boom, shopping for unnecessary stuff in a few clicks.

-Admit it, you’re guilty of this one, too.
-The obvious countermeasure is to delete your credit card information and disable the autofill feature from your browser.
+Admit it, you’re guilty of this one.
+The obvious countermeasure is to delete your credit card information and disable your device’s autofill feature.
 This will allow you to second guess the most mundane of purchases, now that you have to type your credentials manually.
-Do you really need the Silver Age All Might Funko Pop when you already have the regular version?
-Yeah, probably not.
+Save your money instead and focus on growing your wealth, not your collection of impulse buys.

 No matter how introverted you think you are, you should still strive to make meaningful connections with others.
 This will help you improve your mental health and will then lead to better financial decisions.
 Remember that having negative feelings is okay, but committing money mistakes to act on them is never okay.

-Being single shouldn’t give you an excuse to spend like a madman.
-You may not have a love interest at the moment, but you still have your immediate family and friends, right?
+Being single shouldn’t give you an excuse to spend like a millionaire.
+You may not have a love interest at the moment, but you still have your immediate family and close friends, right?
 If you think about it, no one is truly alone in this world.
 You’ll always have people in your life you can talk to and pamper with your efforts.